Panther-Cub/compres-app/UPDATE_SYSTEM.md

 ### User Control
 - Users choose when to install
 - Clear visibility of what's being installed
-- Familiar installation process
+- Professional installer experience

 ### Security
 - No automatic code execution
 - Users can verify the download
-- Standard macOS app installation flow
+- Standard macOS installer flow